yebigithub/BW_dairy/README.md

 ## 2. Mask RCNN method
 ### 2.1 LabelMe.
-- The code was forked from https://github.com/wkentaro/labelme and its revision https://github.com/uf-aiaos/ShinyAnimalCV
+- The code was forked from https://github.com/uf-aiaos/ShinyAnimalCV
 - [How to install LabelMe](https://github.com/yebigithub/BW_dairy/blob/main/python/mrcnn/LabelMe/Install-StandAlone-labelme.txt)
 - How to use LabelMe to label image